"Library" from Daniel Go on Flickr

 • Series: The Magic Misfits [Amazon UK: Book 1, Book 2, Book 3, Book 4 – Fix your series linking, damnit Amazon!]
 Six children, all interested in magic, all linked to one town by a former troupe of magicians, who solve crimes orchestrated by one of those former magicians.
 Very much a YA book, and if you like magic, you’ll love this book.
 Each book is threaded with tricks for you to learn, secret codes and cyphers.
 Definitely get these books in paper-or-hardback variants, if only so you can work out the codes!

 • Series: The Saint of Steel [Amazon UK] There are several gods in this realm, and when one of those gods dies, his berserker paladins go crazy and massacre each other and those around them.
 The few who are left are constantly fighting against “The Black Tide” – which constantly threatens to rise up and turn them back into undirected berserkers again.
 They’ve been adopted by another god, The White Rat, who’s followers are not so much religious, as … well, axle greasers.
-They send their lawers to court cases to support those who are oppressed or without support, their doctors and medical practicioners care for those who are sick and need care, and everyone trusts them (which considering they also have a healthy spy network, is… um, interesting).
+They send their lawyers to court cases to support those who are oppressed or without support, their doctors and medical practitioners care for those who are sick and need care, and everyone trusts them (which considering they also have a healthy spy network, is… um, interesting).
 The White Rat sends their staff out to more dangerous areas with the support of these recouperating paladins.
 These stories each follow a different paladin making their way in the world, and learning to trust and be trusted again.
 Oh, and OMG they’re all so tortured and just need a bit of love to make them whole again, so the stories also follow the (thus far, both) women who fall for them, who are (both, I’m sure it’ll be all) a bit tortured too.

 Recommendations from 2019-08-13 to 2020-11-17